medialab/hyphe/doc/api.md

  + _`name`_ (optional, default: `null`)
  + _`status`_ (optional, default: `null`)
  + _`startPages`_ (optional, default: `[]`)
+ + _`lruVariations`_ (optional, default: `true`)
  + _`corpus`_ (optional, default: `"--hyphe--"`)

- Creates for a `corpus` a WebEntity defined for the LRU prefix given as a `url`.
+ Creates for a `corpus` a WebEntity defined for the LRU prefix given as a `url` and optionnally for the corresponding http/https and www/no-www variations if `lruVariations` is true.
 Optionally set the newly created WebEntity's `name` `status` ("in"/"out"/"undecided"/"discovered") and list of `startPages`.
 Returns the newly created WebEntity.

 - __`declare_webentity_by_lru`:__